-We first test whether the historical locations of quilombola settlements are associated with lower levels of past state capacity, as measured by tax revenues in 1920-the earliest point in time for which we have spatially disaggregated data (Figure 2, b1).
+We first test whether the locations of quilombola settlements are associated with lower levels of past state capacity, as measured by tax revenues in 1920-the earliest point in time for which we have national coverage and spatially disaggregated data (Figure 2, b1).
 This is indeed the case: the simple bivariate correlation between these variables is -0.22.
-As indicated in Table 2, this relationship continues to hold after we include state fixed effects and account for a variety of geographic factors.
-Furthermore, given that our data include only communities that had a sufficiently high level of organizational capacity to seek official recognition and obtain a certification (as discussed above), these results likely underestimate the strength of the relationship between these variables.
-We then examine whether municipalities with a higher concentration of quilombos have greater shares of Afro-descendants in the population today (Figure 2, b2).
+As indicated in Table 2, this relationship continues to hold after we include state fixed effects and account for a variety of geographic factors.18

+We then examine whether municipalities with a higher density of quilombos have greater shares of Afro-descendants in the population today (Figure 2, b2).
 As expected, the bivariate correlation is positive (0.24) and remains strong even after we account for the full set of additional covariates (see Table 3).
-In summary, Brazilian municipalities with a higher density of quilombos have a systematically different demographic composition that can itself be traced back to the historical distribution of state presence.
+In summary, Brazilian municipalities with more quilombos have a systematically different demographic composition that can itself be traced back to the historical distribution of state presence.